+Checksum

-Checksum The checksum of the file.
-Note that this checksum can be provided only in case the Archive type as set in the media pool and the actual checksum of the file.
-For instance:
+The checksum of the file.
+Note that this checksum can be provided only in case the Archive Plan is running with activated Verify.
+This checksum is consist of two parts: the checksum type as set in the media pool and the actual checksum of the file.
+For instance: xxh3 128:2d6b66ff8bed7318e6f7916f23e0c666